is a condition where a male has an extra X sex

 In Peyronies conditions, 99.999% of the time, straightening a bent penis does not require surgery, injections, or drugs.

-The term "hypogonadism" associated with Klinefelter syndrome is often misinterpreted to mean "small testicles" or "small penis".
+The term "hypogonadism" associated with this condition is often misinterpreted to mean "small testicles" or "small penis".

 What Hypogonadism actually means is: decreased testicular hormone/endocrine function.